Skip to Content, Navigation, or Footer.

 Speaking on universities and colleges generally, Schrecker expressed her concern that many university codes of conduct make it more difficult to express free speech by specifying the places, times and manners that speech can occur.

-But at many universities, she argued, this isn’t the case.
+At many universities, she argued, neutrality is hard to achieve.
 “What we’re seeing is not exactly institutional neutrality, but institutional support of the status quo.”

 The discussion about institutional neutrality and public statements at Brown is not over.